Md-Sanzid-Bin-Hossain/Smartphone-Video-based-KAM-KFM-3D-GRFs/README.md

 This repository contains the code and models developed for estimating joint moments and 3D ground reaction forces (GRFs) using smartphone video data.
 Our approach offers a **cost-effective** and **accessible alternative** to traditional methods that require expensive equipment like force plates and motion capture systems.
 By utilizing only 2-D joint center data obtained from smartphone videos, our novel deep learning model effectively estimates joint moments and GRFs without the need for inertial measurement units (IMUs).

-To address the limitations of video-only data, we employ a **knowledge transfer and distillation process** from a teacher model that integrates IMU and video data, enhancing the performance of the video-only student model.
-Additionally, we incorporate 2-D joint center velocity and acceleration into a **multi-modal fusion framework** to further improve estimation accuracy.
+To address the limitations of video-only data, we employ a **multi-modal knowledge transfer** from a teacher model that integrates IMU and video data to a video-only student model, enhancing the prediction outcome.
+Additionally, we utilize augmented dynamics of 2-D joint center position data and utilize temporal-spatial modeling of these augmented dynamics.

 Our results demonstrate a significant reduction in **normalized root mean square error (NRMSE)** and an increase in **Pearson correlation coefficient (PCC)**, underscoring the effectiveness of the proposed method.
 The models achieve: